ASIF-Kh/Image-to-caption-generator/README.md

-# Image-to-Caption Generator using TensorFlow
+# Image-to-Description Generator using TensorFlow